 “No civilian is going to make corrections to my report”.
-Actually, that’s their job (in part)- to ensure the department is producing information which is accurate, error-free and well-written.
+Actually, that’s their job (in part)- to ensure the department is producing information which is accurate, error-free, and well-written.
 This is a big myth that we debunk in our training seminars.
-We’ve heard too many CEOs say “if the report looks bad, it’s a reflection of the officer- let them look bad in court.”
+We’ve heard too many bosses say “if the report looks bad, it’s a reflection of the officer- let them look bad in court.”
 It’s a reflection of the agency and the person at the top.
 Culture is everything.
 See #1.

 #9 No CAD/RMS/MFR

 In 2022, we all should have technology infrastructure in place that enables sound information management and good business processes.
 It’s what helps prevent #1 through #7 above.
 While budgets are tight, some vendors have stepped up to the plate and developed cost efficient business models and tech platforms.
 There are solutions for every need and for every budget.

 These are issues that can be fixed.
 Besides knowing what to look for and how to fix them, it requires a certain savoir faire; finesse; a vision; an understanding of the law enforcement culture and its operations.

 After an in-depth assessment of the current operations, we’ll obtain input from top to bottom to garner insight into the agency’s goals, objectives, points of friction and barriers to success (as an “outsider” we have the upper-hand in overcoming them).
 Then, we move to action and get the agency into compliance and operating smoothly with better workflows, process, technology and performance.
 See how…

 “No civilian in Records is going to tell me how to write a report!”

 Get more articles like this one in The Records Room.